Bhaun

 Bhaun (بھون) is a town in Chakwal District in the Punjab province of Pakistan 12 kilometres away from the district capital Chakwal.

+Bhaun used to be the terminus of the 74-km long former Mandra–Bhaun Branch Line of Pakistan Railways.
+The line began at Mandra Junction railway station.

 In 2007 Pakistan Railways announced the resumption of the Bhaun to Chakwal service.